 Five reasons why spreadsheets are just not enough for your project:

-Putting it simply, it was born a spreadsheet and as such, it is intended for facilitating calculations.
-While each cell is a calculated unit with enormous options, a project needs a little more than the ability to calculate numbers, as complex as they me be.
-The spreadsheet offers links between cells for calculations, but we really need links as dependencies.
+Putting it simply, it is a spreadsheet.
+As such, it is intended for facilitating calculations.
+While each cell is a calculated unit with enormous options, a project needs a little more than just the ability to calculate numbers, as complex as they may be.
+The spreadsheet offers links between cells for calculations, but we really need links to work as dependencies.
 While the amazing grid creates beautiful tables, we actually need a timeline grid.
 A project without a timeline is like a body without a skeleton… you can’t move forward without it.
-Similarly, the spreadsheet, despite its fantastic functionality, lacks the ability to provide forward looking views based on activity chains, relations and most importantly – changes.
+Similarly, the spreadsheet, despite its fantastic functionality, lacks the ability to provide forward looking views based on activity chains, relations, and most importantly – changes.

 Creating a status snapshot with Spreadsheet is easy.
-Project managers can put the plan together in minutes, capture action items, responsibilities and a to-do list as fast as they can type.
+Project managers can put the plan together in minutes.
+They can capture action items, responsibilities, and a to-do list as fast as they can type.
 Great!
-But it’s only a snapshot, how do you use it?
+But it’s only a snapshot.
+How do you use it?